mrhoran54/personal_website/README.md

-# flask_example
+# personal website

-This is an app to plan a drinking route in Boston and keep track of your alcohal consumption!
-It uses Yelp API, Google Maps API and Faceook OAuth to authenticate.
+ I am not sure what this is yet.
+It's a working progress, will keep u posted

 To compile this to get it to run,

 1. brew install mongod
 2. create data/db/ folder
 3. sudo mongod
 4. pip install -r requirements.txt
-5. pyhton app.py
+5. pyhton3 app.py
 6. explore the app